masami-ryu/node-app-template/docs/copilot_prompts.md

 ## Diff ノイズ削減提案
 ```
 Always return the final answer in natural Japanese.
-Refer to docs/code_review_guide.md to ensure only non-functional noise is flagged.
+Refer to docs/code_review_guide.md and align wording with its categories.
 Identify noisy or unrelated changes (format-only, commented-out code, unused variable removal) that could be split into a separate PR.
 List them with [nits].
 ```